isoraqathedh/isoraqathedh.github.com/Snippets/empty-forum.md

 Were I to download all of them now
-(at least those that still have a working image to them!), take out the names, some details and maybe that weird pattern on the shirt, would he still recognise his creation?
+(at least those that still have a working image to them!), take out the names, some details and maybe that weird pattern on the shirt, would the creator, when shown this slightly redacted text, still recognise his creation?
 Is he *willing* to do so?
 What if I wait another two or three years?
 Ten?)

 But no matter, what now, I thought,